 Predawn blaze engulfs De Luz home, GoFundMe account established for family

-A fire that broke out in the home of well-known horse rescue center owners Friday, Dec.
-4, and also spread to surrounding vegetation, was contained and extinguished by firefighters, but not in time to save the home.
+DE LUZ - A fire that broke out in the home of well-known horse rescue center owners Friday, Dec.
+4 that also spread to surrounding vegetation was contained and extinguished by firefighters, but not in time to save the home.

-The residents, Ron and Crystal Wylie, and their daughter Kiersti, who operate the Sandia Creek Ranch Auxiliary Foundation (scraf.org) for horse rescue, escaped unharmed although one of their cats reportedly died in the fire.
+The residents, Ron and Crystal Wylie, and their daughter Kiersti, who operate the Sandia Creek Ranch Auxiliary Foundation for horse rescue, escaped unharmed although one of their cats died in the fire.

 Friends said they lost everything else at the estimated 3,000-square-foot house with a walk-out basement in the 40300 block of Sandia Creek Drive.